Kenneth Chenault

 Kenneth Irvine Chenault (born June 2, 1951) is an American businessman who was chairman and chief executive officer (CEO) of American Express (AMEX) from 2001 to 2018.
 When he was named AMEX chair, he became the third Black CEO of a Fortune 500 company.
 Since 2018, he has been chairman and managing director of General Catalyst, a venture capital firm.

 Early life and education

 Chenault, who is of African American heritage, was born in Mineola, New York.
 His mother, Anne N. Quick Chenault, was a dental hygienist, and his father, Dr. Hortenius Chenault, was a dentist, who graduated from Morehouse College and Howard University College of Dentistry, and passed the New York State dental exam with the highest score ever recorded as of January 2014.

 He attended the Waldorf School of Garden City, where he was senior class president.
-He received a B.A. in history from Bowdoin College in 1973, and was awarded the Bowdoin Prize, the "highest honor the College bestows upon its members" in 2022.
+He received a B.A. in history from Bowdoin College in 1973.
 After Bowdoin, Chenault attended Harvard Law School, where he received his J.D. in 1976.